 Towns in Northern Areas

 The swimming and sunbathing season starts in April when the weather becomes much warmer.
-Temperatures can reach around 28°C to 35°C, then gradually cooling down until the end of October.
+Temperatures can reach around 28°C to 35°C, then gradually cool down until the end of October.

 Top beaches in Northern Malta